Crisalyde123/game_python/README.md

 python main.py
 ```

 Use left/right arrows or A/D to move the ship.
 Press space or click to fire.
-Destroy aliens to score points.
-Every 100 points the aliens get faster and more numerous.
+Aliens now appear in random positions and waves become tougher every 100 points.
+Collect the magenta life items that occasionally drift down – the longer since the last one appeared, the more likely a new one will spawn.
 You start with 3 lives; lose one if an alien reaches the bottom, collides with your ship, or hits you with a projectile.
 Game over when all lives are lost.